MuMuPatrick/kitti_yolo/README.md

 ./darknet detector valid kitti_data/kitti.data cfg/yolov3-kitti.cfg yolov3-kitti_best.weights -out "" -gpu 0 -thresh .5
 ```
 Please ensure the right .txt file is linked during the validation.
 The generated prediction result can be found under `.\results\`

+## Reference
+If you have any problems with .cfg setting and training issues, you can find this link helpful https://github.com/AlexeyAB/darknet